ljhopkins2/ljhopkins2.github.io/dispatch-map.md

 ## Problem Statement

+This work was done as part of a team project during my Data Science Immersive at General Assembly in the summer of 2019.
+We worked on behalf of a client that consulted to US Federal and State agencies in disaster response and management.
+The client supplied a list of real-world problems they were working on that could be addressed by data science techniques and tools.
+Our team selected the following prompt:

-_**Problem 10:** Using live police radio reports for real time identification of people needing assistance._
+_**Using live police radio reports for real time identification of people needing assistance.**_

 >Currently, FEMA identifies areas that require immediate attention (for search and rescue efforts) either by responding to reports and requests put directly by the public or, recently, using social media posts.
 This tool will utilize live police radio reports to identify hot spots representing locations of people who need immediate attention.
 The tool will flag neighborhoods or specific streets where the police and first-respondents were called to provide assistance related to the event.